 Particularly in Behavioral Health care, it is essential to design a safe, functional, therapeutic, and aesthetically pleasing, non-institutional environment that "normalizes life" for patients, staff, and visitors.
-There are three "areas of concern" that must be considered when designing a BH environment: 1) Patient Safety - reducing risks for suicide/self-harm or harm to other patients; 2) Staff Safety - reducing risks or opportunities for patients to harm attending staff; and 3) Structural Resistance - reducing damage to facilities and preventing an increase in maintenance costs.
-Adherence to applicable codes and regulations, the completion of the CONOPS and the SRA, as well as the implementation of the following design criteria will contribute to the desired outcome.
-Project definition and management control documents should state unequivocally that, whereas safety of staff and patients is paramount, the design intent is to limit the "institutional" look of the inpatient BH Unit or outpatient clinic.
-Contractual requirements must specifically direct early notification to the Design and Construction Agent, DHA/FE and the Using Agency of any conflict between "non-institutional" design, materials and fixtures that are being considered for selection and the safety of staff and patients.
+There are \2\ four /2/ "areas of concern" that must be considered when designing a BH environment: 1) Patient Safety - reducing risks for suicide/self-harm or harm to other patients; 2) Staff Safety - reducing risks or opportunities for patients to harm attending staff; \2\/2/3) Structural Resistance - reducing damage to facilities and preventing an increase in maintenance costs \2\; and 4) Life Safety - egress for inpatient behavioral health may include delayed egress locking devices, for patients, staff and visitors. /2/ Adherence to applicable codes and regulations, the completion of the CONOPS \2\ to include operational risk mitigation strategies (i.e., staff rounding, monitoring by staff, doors open policy during daytime hours), /2/ and the SRA, as well as the implementation of the following design criteria will contribute to the desired outcome.
+Project definition and management control documents should state unequivocally that, whereas safety of staff and patients is paramount, the design intent is to limit the "institutional" look of the inpatient BH Unit or outpatient clinic. \2\ This Appendix provides direction on several covert means of improving safety of staff and patients which must be implemented in all instances.
+Generally speaking, the Service's Surgeon General's Behavioral Health Consultants have not supported such overt measures as bullet-proof glass surrounding reception desks, or security staff and metal detectors at entrances to Outpatient BH Clinics.
+The implementation of such measures may be considered on a case by case basis as the SRA is developed.
+However, any extraordinary security measures not directed by this Appendix must be identified early and incorporated into the SRA and project documents following full discussion with the Design and Construction Agent, DHA/FE and the Using Agency /2/.